All-American Bowl (high school football): Game results

 East victories are shaded ██ red.
 West victories shaded ██ gold.

 Game MVPs

 A game MVP is announced following each year's All-American Bowl.
 In the past, the winner of the MVP award was given the Pete Dawkins Trophy, named for 1958 Heisman Trophy winner Pete Dawkins, but as of 2019 this award name is no longer active.

 Notable participants

+Seventeen All-Americans have been Heisman Trophy finalists, with over 450 later playing in the National Football League.